 “I was just in a terrible local car accident, and I am finding myself in fits of rage, crying, and shouting.
 How can you help me with that?”
-So this is the type of question my seriously brain-injured clients hit me with right out the gate.
+This is the type of question my seriously brain-injured clients hit me with right out of the gate.
 Let’s face it; most attorneys are ill-equipped to deal with a call like this.
-We spend our lives in good schools, are polished and somewhat elite.
+We spend our lives in good schools, are polished, and somewhat elite.

-When your brain housing group is damaged or the brain severely jostled inside, new injuries can develop, and negative, suppressed emotions can become triggered.
+When your brain housing group is damaged, or the brain is severely jostled inside, new injuries can develop, and negative, suppressed emotions can become triggered.
 The source of pain may not be the injury itself.
 So this is what we will cover today.

 Because of my experience as a multi-million dollar advocate recognized by Newsweek Magazine as a “Personal Injury Litigator,” I am an authoritative expert in all things brain and body parts.
 As part of my vast experience working with brain injury victims and physicians during trials and litigation, I have gathered many concepts and ideas to assist couples, individuals, and others.
 Here you will find materials to assist you in understanding and coping with brain injuries.

-I am attempting to help victims and survivors understand the emotions beyond what a cookie-cutter injury lawyer will be able to convey in layman’s terms.
+I am attempting to help victims and survivors understand the emotions beyond what a cookie-cutter injury lawyer can convey in layperson’s terms.
 Below I will share some ideas and concepts to help you as part of my series on brain injury pathophysiology.

-When it comes to your relationships, some of those preconceptions you brought with you from childhood can help build the way you create loving connections, form expectations of failure, and make belief systems about how you feel loved.
-To truly understand who you are and what you believe, you must also understand what belief systems you still carry with you from childhood.
-Next, you have to know how those thoughts, feelings, emotions, and expectations have become crucial in shaping who you are today, how you think, and what you expect from others.
+When it comes to your relationships, some preconceptions you brought with you from childhood can help build how you create loving connections, form expectations of failure, and make belief systems about how you feel loved.
+To truly understand who you are and what you believe, you must also understand what beliefs you still carry from childhood.
+Next, you must know how those thoughts, feelings, emotions, and expectations have become crucial in shaping who you are today, how you think, and what you expect from others.

-As adults, we tend to mask or hide violent experiences like rape, incest.
+As adults, we tend to mask or hide violent experiences like rape and incest.
 We tend to mask mental and physical abuse to cope.
 A violent event like a motorcycle vehicle collision or terrible fall can damage the brain and trigger old emotions, depression, and so forth.
 So what does a person do whose mind is now in havoc?
-I might suggest, in addition to listening to your doctors is to try “modeling.”
+I might suggest, in addition to listening to your doctors, to try “modeling.”

 If your parents lacked any of these above life skills, you might have had no choice but to model your behavior after them.
 After all, that is how you were taught.
 But now you are invalid and bedridden after your recent accident.
 You are now beginning to realize how deeply ingrained your childhood cognitive development has been in your social conditioning.
 Some of those attitudes you may have changed during your rebellious teenage years.
 And still others you could have modified as you adapted to your college life, first work position, or first intimate relationship.